 There are seven positions on the City Council, and all council positions are at-large positions.
 Councilmembers are generally elected to four-year terms, with elections held every two years.
 For continuity, position terms are staggered by two years so that all positions are not open for election at the same time.

-Regular meetings of the Council are held at 6:00 p.m. on Tuesdays.
-The second and fourth Tuesdays are generally the more formal meeting format which allows for general public comment; and the first, third and fifth Tuesdays are the study session, less formal format.
-Study Session formats do not have time allocated for general public comments; but if action items are included, comments are permitted after those specific action items.
+Regular meetings of the Council are generally held at 6:00 p.m. on Tuesdays.
+The second and fourth Tuesdays are generally the more formal meeting format which allows for general public comment; and the first, third and fifth Tuesdays are generally a study session, which is a less formal format.
+Study Session formats normally do not have time allocated for general public comments; but if action items are included, comments are permitted after those specific action items.
 Unless otherwise noted, all meetings are held in the Council Chambers of City Hall, located at 10210 E. Sprague Avenue.
 All meetings are open to the public.

 Agendas and minutes, including background materials, are generally available on the City's website by 5:00 pm the Friday before each meeting.